 Students have the option of entering the five-year program for a Master’s of Science in Geospatial Analysis Accelerated Degree Program.
 Students will apply in the second semester of their junior year.
 Accepted students will complete 2 graduate courses in their senior year.
 On completion of their undergraduate degree, students may apply for formal admission to the graduate program providing the forms and documentation listed below.
 The two MSGA courses count toward the graduate program if formal admission to the MSGA program is received within five years of the award of the undergraduate degree.

-Undergraduate students should apply for the MSGA Accelerated Degree Program in the second semester of their junior year (upon completion of 70 credits).
+Undergraduate students should apply for the MSGA Accelerated Degree Program in the second semester of their junior year (upon successful completion of 70 credits).
 Applications will be due on the Monday of the 6th week of that semester.
-Applicants should have a cumulative GPA of 2.7 or higher based on a minimum of 12 UMW credits, have completed at least two GIS courses each with a grade of B or higher, and supply a letter of recommendation from a UMW faculty member who teaches GIS.
-Once admitted, students will take MSGA 510 Spatial Thinking w/lab in the fall semester and MSGA 520 GeoDesign And Geovisualization in the spring semester.
-These courses are not sequenced; 520 may be taken before 510.
+Applicants should have a cumulative GPA of 3.0 or higher based on a minimum of 12 UMW credits, have completed at least three GIS courses each with a grade of B or higher, or have completed two GIS courses with a B and have an approved GIS portfolio.
+In addition, applicants should have completed at least one course in statistics and must provide a statement of purpose and two letters of recommendation.
+At least one letter should be from a UMW faculty member familiar with the student’s knowledge of GIS; both should be from people who know the applicant in either a professional or academic capacity, and can attest to the applicant’s graduate potential.

 On completion of the undergraduate degree, students may apply for formal admission to the graduate program, providing the forms and documents listed below.
-The two MSGA courses count toward the graduate program if formal admission to the MSGA program is received within five years of the award of the undergraduate degree.
+The two MSGA courses count toward both undergraduate and graduate programs if formal admission to the MSGA program is received within five years of the award of the undergraduate degree.

 Continuance Requirements (Undergraduate)